wp-plugins/wp-site-migrate/readme.txt

 = Legal Requirements =

-* By using this plugin, you are agreeing the our [Terms of Service](http://wpengine.com/terms-of-service/)
+* By using this plugin, you are agreeing to our [Terms of Service](http://wpengine.com/terms-of-service/)

 = * Please Note * =